aflo7/landing-page-cannatron/README.md

 See my remake: https://aflo7.github.io/landing-page-cannatron/

 The page is responsive for mobile and desktop devices.
+I rebuilt the entire page from the pre existing design.

 I used technology like React, Javascript, HTML, CSS, SCSS, Vite Bundler.